Cloud-Drift/clouddrift/README.md

 ```
 with the environment [file](https://github.com/Cloud-Drift/clouddrift/blob/main/environment.yml) located in the main repository.

-### Installing CloudDrift on unsupported platforms
+### Installing `clouddrift` on unsupported platforms

-One or more dependencies of CloudDrift may not have pre-built wheels for
+One or more dependencies of `clouddrift` may not have pre-built wheels for
 platforms like IBM Power9 or Raspberry Pi.
-If you are using pip to install CloudDrift and are getting errors during the
+If you are using pip to install `clouddrift` and are getting errors during the
-installation step, try installing CloudDrift using Conda.
+installation step, try installing `clouddrift` using Conda.
-If you still have issues installing CloudDrift, you may need to install system
+If you still have issues installing `clouddrift`, you may need to install system
 dependencies first.
 Please let us know by opening an
 [issue](https://github.com/Cloud-Drift/clouddrift/issues/new) and we will do our